 Careless & Reckless Driving ChargesCareless Driving tickets are one of the most common violations handed out by police in Ontario.
-However, many drivers are still not completely clear on what exactly is considered to be Careless Driving or reckless driving.
-A reckless or Careless Driving charge in Ontario can encompass a wide range of incidents.
+However, many drivers are still not completely clear on what exactly is considered to be Careless Driving or Reckless Driving (Reckless Driving is an American term that is sometimes used to describe Careless Driving in Ontario).
+A Reckless or Careless Driving charge in Ontario can encompass a wide range of incidents.
 According to the Ontario Highway Traffic Act,

 “Every person is guilty of the offence of Careless Driving and driving carelessly who drives a vehicle on a highway without due care and attention, or without reasonable consideration for other persons using the highway”

 The penalties for Careless or reckless driving in Ontario may include:

 - 6 demerit points on your license

 - Imprisonment up to 6 months

 - Possible license suspension up to 2 years

 A Careless Driving charge can not only affect your insurance, but also your ability to drive.
 Therefore, it is in your best interest to fight your Careless Driving ticket with the help of an experienced legal team.
 Mavericks Legal Services can help you navigate the complex legal process that can often come with fighting your Careless Driving ticket in Ontario.